HarveyAll123/AI_Picture/README.md

 4. **Transport & Logging**
    - All Firebase traffic is HTTPS.
-   - Errors are surfaced in-app via a persistent `ErrorDisplay` widget with copy-to-clipboard for support.
+   - Errors are surfaced in-app via a custom animated `ErrorDialog` with copy-to-clipboard for support.

 5. **Platform Caveats**
    - Android is the reference platform (tested on API 26–34, phones + tablets).